IgniteUI/igniteui-docfx/en/components/categorychart_axis_options.md

 <div class="divider--half"></div>

-### Axis Overlap
+## Axis Overlap

-The Axis Overlap feature of the Category Chart control allows setting overlap of rendered categories.
+The Axis Overlap feature of the category chart component allows setting overlap of rendered categories.

 The property accepts a numeric float value between -1 and 1.
 The value represents a relative overlap out of the available number of pixels dedicated to each series.